 Yes.
 Cardiologists are sued for medical malpractice on a fairly regular basis.
 A recent Medscape study on cardiology malpractice claims reported that 60% of cardiologists have been named as a defendant in a malpractice lawsuit.
 Nearly half of the cardiologists in that 60% reported being sued more than one time.

-One new disturbing fact is that medical malpractice lawsuits against cardiologist have risen 91% in the last decade.
+Again, one new disturbing fact is that medical malpractice lawsuits against cardiologists have risen 91% in the last decade.
 Medical malpractice lawsuits generally are falling.
 (One benign explanation: the population is getting older.)

 There are three primary causes for a cardiologist to get sued for malpractice: